 Conduct Preliminary Interviews

-Once you’ve narrowed it down to a small number of patent attorneys, you can conduct interviews to learn about their qualifications and costs for each respective lawyer.
-Make sure that each attorney provides you with upfront legal costs, preferably in writing, so that you will not be charged any unforeseen fees.
+Once you’ve narrowed it down to a small number of attorneys, you can conduct interviews to learn about their qualifications and costs for each respective lawyer.
+Make sure that each attorney provides you with upfront legal costs, potentially in writing, so that you will not be charged any unforeseen fees.

 Referrals are important.
 You can speak with friends and family who know of attorneys specializing in this area.
 More importantly, you can reach out to other inventors for referrals.